0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FIRST_MEET_WITH_VX_NOTE_TO_EXPLAIN_THE_SERVICE.md

     IV.
 BACKEND UPDATE & DISCOVERY SERVICES -

                 ```
-                In different installations in that step first tasks it's in overall company sets is a databases migrations or some schema updates.
-After 'critical' checks defaults next step go runned and will apply new services publish configuration options and send to wants destinations hosts groups needed for him special configuration checks, which helps node to join and interact to infrastructure layout fastest way.
+                In different installations in that step first tasks, it's in overall company sets is a databases migrations or some schema updates.
+After 'critical' checks default next step goes run and will apply new services publish configuration options and send to wants destinations hosts groups needed for him special configuration checks, which helps node to join and interact to infrastructure layout fastest way.

                 CALLED: 'DNS Backend with Nginx Frontend and co.'
                 PLACED: 'After deploy set, CI/CD step four'